asterisk/documentation/README.md

 ## Background

 The Asterisk Documentation is published via GitHub Pages and the tools used are geared for that environment.
-This imposes some strange requirements on th epoublish process.
+This imposes some strange requirements on the publish process.
 The tool we use to manage the dynamic documentation on a per Asterisk branch basis and the integration of the static documentation ([mike](https://github.com/jimporter/mike)) also presents some unusual requirements.
 Here's a list of things you need to know.

 * The tooling requires that you publish your site to a `gh-pages` branch  _in the same repo as your documentation source._  On top of that, it has a completely different directory structure than the documentation `main` branch.